Kolyn090/ice-Queb/README.md

 ```

 Copy-paste the remote link to your browser.
 We recommend Google Chrome for the best outcome.

-You can use this link on mobile devices as well.

 ## Ice-Quef-test folder (Tests for Ice-Quef)